MicrosoftDocs/bot-docs/articles/includes/snippet-global-handlers-intro.md

 > [!NOTE]
 > By defining the logic in global message handlers, you're making it accessible to all dialogs.
-> Using this approach, individual dialogs and prompts can be made to safely ignore the keywords, if necessary.
+> Individual dialogs and prompts can be configured to safely ignore the keywords.